Expertek/expertekio-jwt-lambda-authorizer/README.md

 For the latest instructions on deployment, refer to the [AWS documentation](https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-use-lambda-authorizer.html).

-*Note:* you will need to set the `JWKS_URI` environment variable in your Lambda function configuration to `https://keys.expertek.io/.well-known/jwks.json`.
+*Note:* you will need to set the `JWKS_URI` environment variable in your Lambda function configuration to `https://keys.expertek.io/.well-known/jwks.json`, and the `PACKAGE` environment variable to your API's fully qualified package ID.

 ## License